AshkanGi/RotiKala/README.md

 # RotiKala 🛍️

-**RotiKala** is a scalable and modular e-commerce backend built with Django.
-The project focuses on clean architecture, practical features, and maintainable code—ideal for growing e-commerce applications.
+**RotiKala** is a simple and scalable online store backend built with Django.
+It provides all the core features needed to manage a product-based shop, including product listings, categories, cart handling, and user authentication.

+🚀 Overview

+RotiKala is designed for developers who want a clean and extensible Django-based project for online product sales.
+The frontend template is ready, and the backend supports dynamic product management and customer interactions.

-## 🚀 Features
+⚙️ Features

-- **Product Management**
-  Add, update, and categorize products with rich attribute support (size, color, materials, etc.)

-- **Category System**
-  Hierarchical category structure using `ManyToMany` and `ForeignKey` relationships.

-- **User Authentication**
-  Includes login, registration, and user profile support.

-- **Commenting System**
-  Users can leave reviews with a title, description, and recommendation toggle.

-- **Shopping Cart**
-  Session-based cart logic, supports add/remove/edit operations.

-- **Shipping & Address Form**
-  Dynamic shipping form with validation and user-specific saving.

-- **Admin Panel**
-  Leverages Django’s admin with custom model display and filtering.
+- Product listing with support for multiple categories
+- Detailed product pages with dynamic attributes (color, size, etc.)
+- Image gallery and main image support
+- Discount handling and price formatting
+- Product commenting and review system
+- Related product suggestions
+- Shopping cart functionality
+- User authentication and address management